rvm/rubygems-bundler/README.md

 ### ./.noexec.yaml

 Though you can let noexec do it's own thing and rely on looking up your binary via your Gemfile, you can also specify which binaries you want included or excluded.
 Create a .noexec.yaml file along side any Gemfiles you want to use.
 Then, to enable (or disable) the usage of your particular binary into your bundle, add an include or exclude section.
 For example:

 ```yml
 exclude: [rake]
 ```
 Or,

 ```yml
 include: [haml]
 ```

-### NOEXEC=skip
+### Disabling

-In case you need explicitly skip loading Bundler.setup, prefix your command with `NOEXEC=0`:
+In case you need explicitly skip loading `Bundler.setup`, prefix your command with `NOEXEC_DISABLE=1`:

+    NOEXEC_DISABLE=1

+The old method is still available and might kick in if your tools use `NOEXEC` environment variable:

     NOEXEC=0 rails new app
     NOEXEC=skip gist

-both `0` and `skip` will work, choose the one that sounds better for you.
+both `0` and `skip` will disable the gem, this method is deprecated and will be removed with 1.2.0.

 ## Problems?

 Things not going the way you'd like?
 Try your command again with `NOEXEC_DEBUG=1` set and create a ticket.
 I'll fix it right away!

 ### IRC support:

 [#rubygems-bundler on irc.freenode.net](http://webchat.freenode.net/?channels=#rubygems-bundler)

+If you do not get relatively fast an answer make sure to leave an email to secure an later answer.

 ## How does this work (ruby_noexec_wrapper)

 It modifies gem wrappers shebang to load `ruby_noexec_wrapper`.
 Then, when you run gem binaries, it takes a look at your working directory, and every directory above it until it can find a `Gemfile`.
 If the executable you're running is present in your Gemfile, it switches to using that `Gemfile` instead (via `Bundle.setup`).

 Rubygems and Bundler integration, makes executable wrappers